nfms4redd/portal/geoexplorer-reader/readme.txt

 		username="" password="" maxActive="20" maxIdle="10"
 		maxWait="-1" />

-- Configure in plugin-conf.json the URL of the "local" GeoExplorer:
+- Configure in plugin-conf.json the URL of the "local" GeoServer:

 	{
 		"default-conf" : {